Most of the numbers and stats on greenhouse gas emissions in the past have been for the country/national, or global

 Roughly 70% of global greenhouse gas emissions come from cities (some sources say it’s higher when accounting for all production and consumption emissions)

 The top 100 emitting cities in the world make up about 20% of global emissions just by themselves

 Developing cities in the future are expecting to make up around 90% of the increase in carbon emissions that we will see from energy use

-- All these stats and figures point to cities, and specifically the most well developed, urbanized and affluent cities, being a focus if we want to address climate change and global warming in the future
+All these stats and trends point to cities being a focus if we want to address climate change and global warming, and specifically emissions in the future

-- Every city has it’s own GHG emission and carbon footprint profile though – so each city needs a different approach/strategy, and solutions.
-Mitigation (reducing emissions), adaptation and sequestration are some of the most commonly mentioned all options
+Every city has it’s own GHG emission and carbon footprint profile though – so each city needs a different approach/strategy, and solutions

 Generally, cities that are built out as opposed to up, have a lower number of people per square area of land surface (are less dense), and that use coal or fossil fuels as a main energy source, tend to emit the most emissions.
 Consumer cities also tend to have higher emission footprints